bengsfort/bengsfort.dev/packages/app/README.md

 - `yarn lint:ts`: Lint the typescript portion of the codebase.
 - `yarn lint:css`: Lint the CSS of the codebase.

-_* The build commands in this package are mostly for ease-of-use when it comes to inspecting the actual build output to validate it, as the actual build is ran in the server package for simplicity and less orchestration.
-The server package uses the build scripts included here to generate the bundle, so running the commands here will produce the same output as the server build._
+## Where are my build commands?!

+In [packages/server](/packages/server)!
+The server contains a Vite build which imports this package in it's two entry points (client and ssr), and the server also contains a vite dev server with HMR when ran in dev mode.
+As such, there is no need for this package to contain any builds (except maybe storybook in the future).
+If you would like to generate a production build, try `yarn build` in the server package, or if you would like to start up a dev build/server, try `yarn dev` in the server package.